martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Issue:**

-- Python modules have been removed from the official repository package resulting in Python scripts and plug-ins (such as Resynthesizer) being unsupported and the Python-Fu console becoming unavailable.
+- Python modules have been removed from the official repository package resulting in Python scripts and plug-ins (such as Resynthesizer) being unsupported and the Python-Fu console becoming unavailable

 **Solution:**